How do I verify the authenticity of a Bernstein Bitcoin certificate?

 1. Download the certificate

 Browse your projects and select the right version.
-Then click on "download certificate" button.
+Then click on the "download certificate" button.

 A pdf file will be downloaded to your computer.
 Its name will have the following structure: <yyaaddhhmm> - Bernstein - Bitcoin - <certID>.pdf

 From the same version of the project you now have to download the zip file containing all manually uploaded files plus the cover file containing the metadata you entered.

 The zip files will be named "<yyaaddhhmm> - Bernstein - Bitcoin - <certID>.zip".

 Download it and unzip it. and it will contain the cover file named "<yyaaddhhmm> - Bernstein - Bitcoin - <certID>.json".

 The easiest way to check the authenticity of a file or collection of files is using the Bernstein verification web app.